whatyouhide/stream_data/README.md

 [The documentation is available online.](https://hexdocs.pm/stream_data/)

-StreamData is made of two main components: data generation and property testing.
+StreamData is made of two main components: data generation and property-based testing.
 The `StreamData` module provides tools to work with data generation.
-The `ExUnitProperties` module takes care of the property testing functionality.
+The `ExUnitProperties` module takes care of the property-based testing functionality.

 ### Data generation